-The School/College will adhere to the procedures set out under 'Allegations Made Against Professionals' (allegations of abuse by teachers and other staff), this can be found on the Derbyshire & Derby City Safeguarding Procedures
+The School will adhere to the procedures set out under 'Allegations Made Against Professionals' (allegations of abuse by teachers and other staff), this can be found via the following link: http://derbyshirescbs.proceduresonline.com/chapters/p_alleg_staff_carer_volunteer.html

-If a member of staff has concerns about another member of staff, then this will be referred to the Head teacher.
-Where there are concerns about the Head teacher this will be referred to the Chair of Governors.
-We will ensure that all allegations are discussed with the Local Authority Designated Lead (LADO) in every case using the Derbyshire LADO referral form and this is done by an appropriate member of the Senior Management Team.
+If a member of staff has concerns about another member of staff, then this will be referred to the Headteacher.
+Where there are concerns about the Headteacher this will be referred to the Chair of Governors.
+We will ensure that all allegations are discussed with the Local Authority Designated Lead (LADO) in every case and by an appropriate member of the Senior Management Team.
+We will inform all our staff that any- one can report direct to LADO any concerns about a member of staff.